CanberraGrammar/codecadets-2018/playable.md

 We want to map a *very basic* rotation to your mouse so that you can see the X,Y,Z movement of your object is relative to your current position, and not fixed to a grid.
 You'll need this function: ```transform.Rotate(X,Y,Z,0);```, which behaves very similarly to the Translate function you've used that far.
 Map the Y variable to the input for the "Mouse X" axis similar to before, and see what happens.

+Alternatively, if you prefer a different control scheme, try mapping transform.Rotate to your horizontal axis to allow for turning instead of strafing.

 #### Finished this?